natasha-dudek/sea_otter_microbiota/README.md

 ### Installation

-For python code: pip install requirements.txt
+For python script: pip install requirements.txt
-For R: coming soon...
+For R scipts: coming soon...

 ### How to run